David Armstrong-Jones, 2nd Earl of Snowdon: Early life and education

-Snowdon has one full sister, Lady Sarah Chatto (née Armstrong-Jones), and two paternal half-sisters, Lady Frances von Hofmannsthal (née Armstrong-Jones) and Polly Fry.
-Snowdon also has a half-brother, Jasper Cable-Alexander, son of his father and Melanie Cable-Alexander, an editor at Country Life magazine.
+He has one full sister, Lady Sarah Chatto (née Armstrong-Jones), and two paternal half-sisters, Lady Frances von Hofmannsthal (née Armstrong-Jones) and Polly Fry.
+He also has a half-brother, Jasper Cable-Alexander, son of his father and Melanie Cable-Alexander.

 Professional life

-Snowdon opened a workshop in Dorking, where he designed and made furniture for three years before setting up his own company, David Linley Furniture Limited (now known as Linley), where he makes bespoke furniture, upholstery, and interior design products known for their neoclassical appearance and use of inlaid woods.
+Linley opened a workshop in Dorking, where he designed and made furniture for three years before setting up his own company, David Linley Furniture Limited (now known as Linley), where he makes bespoke furniture, upholstery, and interior design products known for their neoclassical appearance and use of inlaid woods.
 He has written numerous books and lectured around the world.
 His work is sold in retail stores in Belgravia, Harrods, and overseas, including the Bespoke Collection.
 He borrowed from his company by causing it to make loans, acquiring some £3 million in debts, a situation eventually resolved by the sale of controlling shares for £4 million in 2012; he thereby lost control of the company.

-On 1 December 2006, Snowdon took up the post of chairman of Christie's UK, having joined the board in 2005 as a non-executive director.
+On 1 December 2006, Linley took up the post of chairman of Christie's UK, having joined the board in 2005 as a non-executive director.
 In 2015, his position was changed to honorary chairman of Christie's EMERI (Europe, Middle East, Russia, and India).

-In the past Snowdon dabbled in the restaurant business with his friend and second cousin Patrick Lichfield; they established a restaurant called Deals in Chelsea, London.
-According to Princess Margaret's biographer, Theo Aronson, Snowdon had a flair for the networking aspect of business and was successful in getting people to come through the doors.
+Linley dabbled in the restaurant business with his friend and second cousin Patrick Lichfield; they established a restaurant called Deals in Chelsea, London.
+According to Princess Margaret's biographer, Theo Aronson, Linley had a flair for the networking aspect of business and was successful in getting people to come through the doors.

 Candidacy for the House of Lords

-Snowdon's father was originally a member of the House of Lords by virtue of his being granted a peerage.
-When the House of Lords was reformed in 1999 and most hereditary peers lost their seats, he was given a life peerage.
-An offer of a life peerage was made to all hereditary peers of the first creation (those for whom a peerage was originally created, as opposed to those who inherited a peerage from an ancestor) at that time.
-The second earl, accordingly, did not inherit a place in the House of Lords along with his title.
+Linley's father was originally a member of the House of Lords by virtue of his being granted an hereditary peerage.
+When the House of Lords Act 1999 unseated most hereditary peers, those whose peerage had been newly created for them (as opposed to inherited from a relative) were offered life peerages to allow them to remain in the Lords.
+Accordingly, the first Earl Snowdon was also created Baron Armstrong-Jones, and retained his seat in the Lords until his death in 2017, whereupon his son inherited the earldom but not the life peerage or the seat.

-However, in 2018 Snowdon became a candidate in a by-election to fill a vacancy among the ranks of the crossbench peers.
+In 2018, Linley became a candidate in a by-election to fill a vacancy among the ranks of the crossbench peers.
 Only hereditary peers are eligible to stand in this election, and only the 31 currently sitting in the Lords as crossbenchers are eligible to vote.
-Unlike other candidates, Snowdon did not write a statement accompanying his announcement of candidacy.
+Unlike other candidates, he did not write a statement accompanying his announcement of candidacy.
 He later withdrew from consideration for the seat.
 Reportedly, his candidacy had "raised eyebrows" due to his relation to the royal family.